-Yankees’ Tauchman pulled with apparent left leg injury
+Yankees’ Tauchman pulled from game with left calf injury

-BOSTON (AP) — Yankees left fielder Mike Tauchman has been pulled from a game at Fenway Park with an apparent injury to his left leg.
+BOSTON (AP) — Yankees left fielder Mike Tauchman has been pulled from a game at Fenway Park with an injury to his left calf.

 Tauchman limped off after fielding a routine single hit by Boston’s Brock Holt in the fourth inning Sunday night.
 He stopped just before the ball reached him and was favoring his left leg.

+The Yankees announced that Tauchman had tightness in his left calf and would return to New York on Monday for evaluation.

 Tauchman hit a two-run homer in the top of the inning to give New York a 6-2 lead.
-He was able to walk on his own back to the dugout and was replaced in left by Cameron Maybin.
+He was able to walk on his own to the dugout and was replaced in left by Cameron Maybin.

 The 28-year-old Tauchman has been a breakout performer for the banged up Yankees.
 He’s hitting .277 with 13 home runs this season.